-From 6 April 2015, members have to receive independent financial advice before a transfer from a defined benefit scheme to a defined contribution (money purchase) scheme can proceed (unless the transfer value is less than £30,000).
+From 6 April 2015, it is a legal requirement for members to receive independent financial advice before a transfer from a defined benefit scheme to a defined contribution (money purchase) scheme can proceed (unless the transfer value is less than £30,000).
 TPT will seek evidence that this advice has been received before proceeding with a transfer to a defined contribution arrangement.

 Unfortunately, pension scams have become increasingly prevalent in recent years.
 To protect your benefits from possible fraud attempts, further checks and due diligence will be carried out by TPT in respect of the scheme you are considering transferring to.
-Any such such advice must have been provided or checked by a 'pension transfer specialist'.
-Before a transfer can proceed TPT will require evidence that such advice has been obtained, although it is for the member to decide whether to follow this advice.
+Any such advice must have been provided or checked by a 'pension transfer specialist'.
+It may also be prudent to consider taking such advice when transferring your benefits, even if the law does not require you to do so.